 Binet and Simon - creators of the first IQ tests

 We use our assessments to plan for, challenge and support each child so that they can enjoy learning and to achieve their best.
-Further information can be found in our policies for Assessment, Recording & Reporting and Marking & Feedback.
+Further information can be found in our policy for Assessment and Feedback including Marking and Reporting.

 In school, the main purpose of assessment is for learning, not testing, to take place.
 There are two main types of assessment.
 Assessment for learning (or formative assessment) and assessment of learning (summative assessment).